 - Empower women to become contributing members of the society by earning a respectable income for themselves and their families.

-Under the project, a total of 220 females will be trained in two batches of six months each.
+Under the project, a total of 220 women and girls were trained in two batches of six months each.

-The training courses are free of cost along with stipend of Rs.1,500/- per month for each student.
-Furthermore, SACHET is facilitating students by providing free of cost uniforms, bags, training material and pick & drop facility.
-Under first batch, January 2018 till June 2018, a total of 102 students were trained at 3 different locations of SACHET Training Centers in Commercial Market, Rawalpindi, Japan Road, Gagri, and Kahuta Road District Rawalpindi.
-Trainees will be awarded Certificates from Punjab Board of Technical Education after successful completion of assessment and examination.
+The training courses were free of cost along with stipend of Rs.1,500/- per month for each student.
+Furthermore, SACHET facilitated students by providing free of cost uniforms, bags, training material and pick & drop facility.
+Under first batch, students were trained at 3 different locations of SACHET Training Centers in Commercial Market, Rawalpindi, Japan Road, Gagri, and Kahuta Road District Rawalpindi.
+Trainees were awarded Certificates from Punjab Board of Technical Education after successful completion of assessment and examination.

-On successful completion of this course, the trainee should be able to:
+On successful completion of this course, the trainees are able to:

 - Independently work as professional beauty care expert.

-- Explain beauty techniques, proper appearance, speech, social behavior etc. Understand the Makeup, facial, manicure, pedicure, body massage, hair coloring, styling and application of Hina etc.
+- understand and practice beauty techniques, proper appearance, speech, social behavior etc. Understand the Makeup, facial, manicure, pedicure, body massage, hair coloring, styling and application of Hina etc.

-- Describe the general principles of a balanced diet and nutrition.
+- understand general principles of a balanced diet and nutrition.